SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Experiments

 \subsection{Ablation Study}

-In our research, we carried out an ablation study to evaluate two main methodological contributions.
-Figure \ref{fig:ablation_mcs} demonstrates that MSC plays a crucial role in ensuring that the model generates consistent content, whether in very few or multiple steps.
-As shown in Fig \ref{fig:ablation_norm}, by applying Attention Normalization, SUN can be used as a pluggable module to achieve high-quality generation capabilities on different pre-trained models.
+In our research, we carried out ablation studies to evaluate two key methodological contributions of Sec \ref{sec:optimization}.
+Figure \ref{fig:ablation_mcs} demonstrates that MSC is crucial in ensuring that the model generates consistent content, whether in very few or multiple steps.
+As shown in Fig. \ref{fig:ablation_norm}, Attention Normalization further reduces the fitting degree of SUN to the base model and helps achieve high-quality generation capabilities on different pre-trained models.
+Additionally, we do ablation studies (Fig.\ref{fig:ablation_strategy} and Tab.\ref{tab:p_fid}) to assess the impact of training strategy parameters on the results.